SakyiErnest/Real-Estate-Blockain/blockchain-payment-doc.md

-# Blockchain Payment System Documentation
+No code was selected, and the provided text is a documentation file.
+There is no code to improve.# Blockchain Payment System Documentation

 ## Introduction